-Hvar is the top spot of the Split area Dalmatian islands.
-It has been well known from ancient times because of its important strategic and nautical position, the rich of the various historical periods, the culture and natural monuments and the literature.
+Hvar island has been well known from ancient times because of its important strategic and nautical position, the rich of the various historical periods, the culture and natural monuments and the literature.

 All paths lined with lavender fields and vineyards leading you to secluded coves, small fishing villages and local vineyards, with panoramic views on ferries and catamarans carrying tourists across the calm, blue waters to the surrounding islands.

 Due to the mild climate, the warm winters and pleasant summers Hvar receives many guests, scientists and travellers, who are attracted by the dense mediterranean nature, rich tradition and arhitecture, and nightlife.